| Safe Haskell | None |

 each node (the same number on each node), and creates a new WorkerCpuPool

-assuming that all CPUs are available.WorkerAddr
+for the [ assuming that all CPUs are available.WorkerAddr]

 withWorkerAddr :: (MonadIO m, MonadMask m) => WorkerCpuPool -> NumCPUs -> (WorkerAddr -> m a) -> m a Source #